 sounds like: "Appalachia-fornia"

-similar to: Big Thief, beach boys, hays carl, susto, beatles, blake mills, courtney marie andrews, joni mitchell, jonny fritz.
+similar to: Big Thief, beach boys, hays carl, susto, Lucinda williams, beatles, blake mills, courtney marie andrews, joni mitchell.

-Dyado, (pronounced dee-ah-dough) is an alt country band, currently based in Asheville, NC, formed by cousins Louisa Stancioff and Matt Lohan.
+Dyado, (pronounced dee-ah-dough) is an alt country band formed by cousins Louisa Stancioff and Matt Lohan.
 The two grew up in different parts of the east coast, and reconnected later in life in mid-coast Maine through a series of fortunate coincidences.
 After re-meeting, the two bonded over songwriting, country music, and fiddle tunes.
 Together, they wrote and produced their first EP in 2016 while working summer jobs, and living at their grandfather's house in mid-coast Maine.

-Recently, the duo began making inroads on their second studio album, working with producer Malachi DeLorenzo, who runs a small studio in Los Angeles's Echo Park. and is a founding member, and touring drummer of the band Langhorne Slim.
+Recently, the duo began making inroads on their second studio album, working with producers Malachi DeLorenzo and Kevin Ratterman, both based in Los Angeles.

 Dyado means grandfather in Bulgarian.